-On the Top Bar
+The Top Bar

-The top bar also provides the following links:
+The top bar provides the following links:

-- Logout Logs out the current user. - About Details which ElectricAccelerator version is running on your server. - Help Opens page-specific help throughout the Accelerator web interface.
+- Logout-Logs out the current user - About-Displays which ElectricAccelerator version is running on your server - Help-Opens page-specific (context-sensitive) HTML help throughout the web UI.
+The help is loaded from the Electric Cloud documentation website.

-Accelerator also supplies overview/concept help topics that are not linked to a particular web page.
-To see these help topics, click Help from any web page to open the help system.
+The web UI also provides overview and concept help topics that are not context-sensitive (meaning that they are not linked to a specific page in the web UI).
+To see these help topics, click Help from any page in the web UI.
 The left-pane (table of contents) contains the list of help topics.